Deep Learning-Assisted Improved Differential Fault Attacks on Lightweight Stream Ciphers

 Wong et al. \cite{Wongetal2020} performed a theoretical analysis of DFA on MORUS, targeting the bit-wise AND operation of the keystream generation function, where a random fault is injected into one of the two involved registers.
-With these faults, an adversary can reveal the non-zero state bits in the targeted register whenever the differential keystream bits are 1.
+By exploiting these faults, an adversary can reveal the non-zero state bits in the targeted register whenever the differential keystream bits are 1.
 Repeated fault injections allow these non-zero bits to be recovered with high probability, while the remaining bits are assumed to be 0 with high confidence.
-However, the attack only achieved partial state recovery and and its reliance on precise control over the fault location is a relatively strong assumption; leaving open the the possibility of achieving full state recovery of MORUS with a weaker assumption.
+However, the attack only achieved partial state recovery and its reliance on precise control over the fault location is a relatively strong assumption, which motivated us to investigate attaining full state recovery through DL-based models in more relaxed settings.